 What Causes the Confusion?

-"There's" and "theirs" are homophones, which means they are pronounced the same, but they have different meanings and spelling.
+"There's" and "theirs" sound somewhat the same, but they have different meanings and spelling.

 Theirs: Possessive Pronoun